 Junior High students will be assigned a hall locker.
-If you have problems with your locker, notify the office promptly so it can be repaired or replaced.
+If problems occur with the locker, notify the office promptly so it can be repaired or replaced.
 Lockers belong to the school and may be inspected from time to time.
 Drug-sniffing dogs may periodically be brought in for random searches.